 ↓ Dopamine, norepinephrine, epinephrine and serotonin levels decline

 All of these age-related changes are contributing factors to the neurodegenerative diseases of aging, including Alzheimer’s and dementia.

 Nicotine boosts levels of dopamine, epinephrine (adrenaline), norepinephrine and serotonin.
-And stimulates the growth of new blood vessels.
+And human cell lines in test tube studies as well as animal studies show nicotine stimulates the growth of new blood vessels.
 Even increasing the number of red blood cells.

 Nicotine stimulates electrical and neurotransmitter activity throughout your brain.
 Helping alertness, mood, motivation, selective attention, sustained attention, and decreases distraction.[xv]

 Nicotine helps pre-attentional processing which is your ability to detect information.
 It brings you down when you’re up.
 And it brings you up when you’re down.
 And it helps you cope with stress and anxiety.